TACC/Lmod/docs/source/030_installing.rst

 than one compiler, then for each compiler version there will be separate versions of the libraries.
 Lmod provides built-in control making sure that compilers and pre-built libraries stay matched.
-The rest of the pages here describe how to install lmod, how to provide the module command to users during the login process and some discussion on how to install optional software and the associated modules.
+The rest of the pages here describe how to install Lmod, how to provide the module command to users during the login process and some discussion on how to install optional software and the associated modules.